dqanshi/googlehangoutsbot/README.md

 The configuration files (config.json and cookie.json) should be in a different directory:
 * `/Users/_usernamehere_/Library/Application Support/hangupsbot`

+### Open config.json that the bot actually reads from
+1. `cd ~/Library/Application\ Support/hangupsbot/`
+2. `subl .`
+3. Changes you make to the config.json will be reflected once you save the file then stop/start the bot

-### To update the bot to the most recent version and script:
+### Update the bot from github:
 1. `cd /your-path-to-program/hangoutsbot/hangupsbot`
 2. `git pull`
 3. Either use apple's Finder window to drag and copy the contents of configupdated.py to